 All “Heating applications” include/require an approved backup heating system by code.

-Retrofitting , while much more difficult is possible in many locations, where a storage system can be engineered adjacently or by some other means, and hydronic heating can be installed in a new layer atop an existing slab.
+Retrofitting, while much more difficult, it is possible in many locations, where a storage system can be engineered adjacently or by some other means, and hydronic heating can be installed in a new layer atop an existing slab.

 Existing Hydronic heating systems, especially those with in slab heating improve chances of compatibility.
-Retrofitting hydronic pipes into/onto an existing concrete slab is possible although it’s performance improves if the slab is sub-insulated.
+Retrofitting hydronic pipes into/onto an existing concrete slab is also possible although its performance improves if the slab is sub-insulated.

 It is possible to install a heat core storage system adjacently, to an existing build, under the right circumstances where heat core pipes can installed subterraneanly adjacent to the existing building.